Three steps, most days.

 Tell us where you're at.

-A short placement — three minutes, no quiz that judges you.
+A friendly three-minute placement.
+Tell us your instrument (violin, viola, cello, or bass).
 Tell us whether you're a total beginner, playing in school orchestra, taking private lessons, or returning to the instrument.
-Tell us whether you can read the bass clef yet, whether you've shifted out of first position, and how much time you have in a week.
+Tell us whether you can read your clef yet, whether you've shifted out of first position, and how much time you have in a week.

 Arco uses that to put you in the right starting module.
-You can change any of it later — your answers live in your settings, not in a scoreboard.
+You can update any of it later — your answers live in your settings, ready to grow with you.

 II.